-Here’s our list of the best places to go for a free streaming fix.
+Here’s our list of the best places to go for a free (and safe) streaming fix.

 The big players